tanvir-robin/social-media/README.md

   - From the New Post Box on the home screen to the main New Post Screen, a hero transition ensures the user feels they are typing in the same text field.
 - **Feed Post Design**:
   - Multiple images are perfectly centered with a border-radius while maintaining the original ratio.
+  - The feed is enabled infinity scrolling that manages the pagination.
   - Feed post main content text size is adaptable to the length of the post.
 Short posts appear with larger fonts, enhancing readability.
   - For the feed post that has a background color, will be applied with different constraints, such as minimum height has been set (As same approach as facebook.com).
 - **User Profile Integration**: